reststate/reststate-mobx/docs/Tutorial.md

 $ yarn add mobx mobx-react @reststate/mobx axios
 ```

 Next, we want to use `@reststate/mobx` to create a MobX store object for handling posts.
-The JSON API web service we'll be connecting to is [sandboxapi.reststate.org](https://sandboxapi.reststate.org/), a free service that allows you to create an account so you can write data as well as read it.
+The JSON:API web service we'll be connecting to is [sandboxapi.reststate.org](https://sandboxapi.reststate.org/), a free service that allows you to create an account so you can write data as well as read it.
 Sign up for an account there.

 Next, we need to get a token to authenticate with.
 We aren't going to build a login form as part of this tutorial.
 Instead, use a web service client app like [Postman](https://www.getpostman.com/) to send the following request: